lambdamoses/smfishhmrf-r/README.md

 mouse brain visual cortex seqFISH imaged cells.

-## Installation
+## Installation and Usage

 The package contains the core of HMRF implementation which is written in R and C++.

-For interfacing with smfishHmrf and regular usage, we recommend using the Python package that we wrote ([smfishHmrf-py](https://bitbucket.org/qzhudfci/smfishhmrf-py)).
+**For interfacing with smfishHmrf and regular usage of the tool, we recommend using the Python package that we wrote ([smfishHmrf-py](https://bitbucket.org/qzhudfci/smfishhmrf-py)).**

-See installation instructions at http://spatial.rc.fas.harvard.edu/install.html.
+See installation and usage instructions at http://spatial.rc.fas.harvard.edu/install.html.